Athang9/RetailPulse/README.md

 ## Business Metrics Built from Scratch

 All 6 metrics are calculated once in the Silver layer.
-Gold views aggregate — they never recalculate.
+Gold views aggregate, they never recalculate.

 | Metric | Formula | What It Tells You |
 |---|---|---|